Bhuvaneshwar-analyst-2026/construction-growth-forecasting-analytics/README.md

 > **⚠️Note
 Client data is protected under a Non-Disclosure Agreement with Lithko Contracting.
-Code samples use synthetic demonstration data only.SQL query files and raw data files cannot be shared due to NDA restrictions.
+Code samples use synthetic demonstration data only.
+SQL query files and raw data files cannot be shared due to NDA restrictions.
 Results above reflect actual model performance on real client data.**

 ---